hstevenscli/wizard-asm/doc.md

 ### Notes

+return player location whenver they use a move or teleport instr. location is returned when spawning players

 make a teleport instruction. moves the player to a random location, high mana cost

 make the mana Regen take an input but the player will keep doing that same thing depending on how high the number is. eg every 5 mana Regen takes one game cycle.